Sustainable Agriculture Volunteer

 Volunteers are placed primarily in underserved rural communities.
 These sites are generally within a few hours of small to mid-size district towns, with banks, a variety of shops, markets, local restaurants and guesthouses.
 Travel to Dar es Salaam can take anywhere from five hours to three days by road.
 Volunteers generally use public buses as a main mode of transportation.

 The host village provides Volunteer housing.
-This is typically a stand-alone house or private quarters alongside a host family.
+This is typically a stand-alone house.
 Housing structures vary from mud houses with metal roofs to concrete houses with glass windows.
 Volunteers use pit latrines, outdoor bath facilities, and fetch water from a village water source.
 There may be no electricity, in which case solar lamps will be the main source of lighting, and charcoal stoves or gas stoves are used for cooking and heating during cold spells.
 Despite the modest conditions, Tanzanians keep their homes and courtyards clean and tidy.
 Peace Corps Volunteers are expected to do likewise, and if need be, can obtain help with washing clothes, fetching water and/or other household chores at an affordable cost.

 Personal appearance is of great importance in Tanzania.
 Female Volunteers are expected to wear modest dresses and long skirts (well below the knees, with upper arms and shoulders covered) and nice flat shoes or sandals in their communities.
 On the island of Zanzibar or in other coastal Muslim communities females tend to be more accepted when they cover their heads, as is the custom for women in those communities.
 When out running or exercising, females should wear a sarong or cloth tied over shorts or yoga pants.
 Male Volunteers should wear slacks, collared shirts, and loafers or other closed toed shoes when presenting themselves professionally.
 A Volunteer’s professional appearance, work habits, and positive attitude towards colleagues and community members will go a long way towards helping them gain the respect of their community.